Did you know the IRS allows for Transportation Fringe Benefits up to $255/mo for transit costs, $255/mo for parking costs,

 - A combination of a cash contribution from the employer and a pre-tax payroll deduction.

-- Reimbursement from employer for employee costs incurred by bicycle commuting.
+Reimbursement from employer for employee costs incurred by bicycle commutingNo longer available in the 2018 tax reform.

 Read more at IRS Publication 15-B (go to page 19).